Skip to main content

 Khao Sok National Park

-If beaches bore you, head to Khao Sok, the ancient jungle packed with adventures.
+If you need a beach break, head to Khao Sok, the ancient jungle packed with adventures.
 This is the place to head if you want to spot wild elephants, big cats, bears and gibbons – as well as plentiful hidden caves and waterfalls.
 On top of that, you’ll find more flora here than anywhere else in Thailand.
 It’s this country’s Amazon, essentially and a must visit if you like your natural beauty a bit on the wild side.

 Chiang Rai